takanori-fujiwara/two-class-density-scatterplot/README.md

 -----
 * Python implementation of the two-class density scatterplot, which is introduced in the paper below:

-  * Lu et al., "Visual Analytics of Multivariate Networks with Representation Learning and Composite Variable Construction." arXiv.xxxx.
+  * Lu et al., "Visual Analytics of Multivariate Networks with Representation Learning and Composite Variable Construction."
+Journal of Visual Informatics, forthcoming.
+The preprint version will be released soon.

 * As shown in the above example, the two-class density scatterplot allows us to see the density and class distribution at the same time.